Note from Jesus

 To you, Titus, my dear son birthed through our shared faith: may grace and peace rest upon you from God the Father and Jesus the Anointed, our Savior.

 I left you on Crete so you could sort out the chaos and the unfinished business and appoint elders over communities in each and every city according to my earlier orders.
-Here’s what you should look for in an elder: he should be above suspicion; if he is married, he should be the husband of one wife, raise children who believe, and be a person who can’t be accused of rough and raucous living.
+Here’s what you should look for in an elder: he should be above suspicion; …he should be the husband of one wife, raise children who believe, and be a person who can’t be accused of rough and raucous living.
 It is necessary that any overseer you appoint be blameless, as he is entrusted with God’s mission.
 Look for someone who isn’t pompous or quick to anger, who is not a drunkard, violent, or chasing after seedy gain or worldly fame.
 Find a person who lovingly opens his home to others; who honors goodness; who is thoughtful, fair, devout, self-controlled; and who clings to the faithful word that was taught because he must be able, not only to encourage people with sound teaching, but also to challenge those who are against it.

 Jude, a slave of Jesus the Anointed and a brother of James, to you, the ones whom God our Father loves and has called and whom Jesus, the Anointed One, has kept.
 Kindness, peace, love — may they never stop blooming in you and from you.
 Friends, I have been trying to write you about our common salvation.
 But these days my heart is troubled, and I am compelled to write to you and encourage you to continue struggling for the faith that was entrusted to the saints once and for all.
 Vile men have slithered in among us.
 Depraved souls who stand condemned have made a mockery of the grace given to us, using it as a pretext for a life of excess, lived without any thought of God.
 These poor fools have denied Jesus the Anointed, our one Lord and Master.